ShawnShiSS/smart-coffee-machine/README.md

 ## Getting Started
 Prerequisites:
-1. Azure Service Bus namespace
+1. Azure Service Bus namespace (please see article below on how to create a namespace and generate a connection string)

 Development
 1. Run "dotnet run" in Web API application to run the REST API.